THE BEST LAS VEGAS PROPERTIES

 specified amount over a specified period of time.

-to the relationship between the unpaid principal balance of the mortgage and
+refers to the relationship between the unpaid principal balance of the mortgage

 Public Auction - A meeting in an announced public